 Terms and Conditions

-Energy Post Weekly is the premium service from Energy Post and we hope you come to value it alongside our free access site.
+Energy Post Premium (formerly Energy Post Weekly) is the premium service from Energy Post and we hope you come to value it alongside our free access site.

 Due to the fact that we are charging for the content on this website, we would like to be as clear as possible about the rules, rights and restrictions which come with taking out a subscription.
 That’s what this page is all about and we hope you find it useful.
-If you have any problems with any part of the service, please do get in touch with me using the email address below and I will do my best to help you as efficiently as possible.
+If you have any problems with any part of the service, please do get in touch using the email address below for assistance.

-2. Access: EPW articles are locked and only accessible with a valid subscription.
-Your subscription allows you access to all new and archived articles published on the website/s.
-There are some non-protected pages accessible across the site/s.
+2. Access: Premium articles are locked and only accessible during trial-period or with a valid subscription.
+Your subscription allows you access to all new and archived articles published on the website.
+There are some non-protected pages accessible across the site.

 5. Payment methods: We accept all forms of payment accepted via these major payment gateways: PayPal, Stripe (for credit cards) and iDeal (Dutch bank transfer, may not be available to everyone).
-There is also the option to be invoiced available to business customers.
-Payment via bank transfers must be received before the end of the Trial Period to avoid any interruption to your service.
-We cannot accept payment by bank transfer for pay-monthly subscription plans.
+There is also the option to be invoiced available to business customers taking a corporate licence.
+Payment via bank transfers must be received within 14 days of commencement of the service to avoid any interruption to your service.

 6. Expiry and Renewal: You will receive a reminder approximately 2 weeks prior to the end of your subscription with instructions on how to proceed.
 We will not automatically renew your subscription without notifying you.
 Note: To avoid missing EPW notifications, please ensure your email address on your user account is kept up-to-date throughout your subscription and that your email settings allow email to be received from Energy Post.
 If you are unsure, please send an email to firstname.lastname@example.org with subject ’email test’ and we will reply to the email you have provided.

-7. Publishing schedule: Energy Post publishes approximately 350-400 original PREMIUM articles per year and we send a weekly notification and newsletter (Energy Post Weekly) to ensure you are aware of the articles you are interested in.
+7. Publishing schedule: Energy Post publishes original PREMIUM articles on a weekly basis and sends a newsletter with links to subscribers approximately 44 times per year.
 For this reason it is important that you do not inadvertently unsubscribe from our mailing list/s.
 If you do, you may not be kept up-to-date on what you have paid for!
-We will send at least 44 newsletters per year alerting you to what we’ve published exclusively for our premium subscribers.

-9. Privacy: After stopping a free trial or if you decide not to renew your subscription you can elect not to receive notifications when new content is ready online.
+9. Privacy: If you decide not to renew your subscription you can elect not to receive notifications when new content is ready online.

 To do this, first you must log in, then go to the menu bar (see picture) and role over the Account button.
 Select “your profile” and on that page, under the heading Email Preferences, uncheck the post/page notification preference box.